Mazda Familia: FA2; 1967

-1970–1973 (Familia Presto FA3 series 1)
+Familia Presto series 1 (FA3; 1970)

 From April 1970, the Presto nameplate was added into the entire Familia range, "Presto" means "quick" in Italian.
-Brand new overhead camshaft 1.3-liter TC engine also appeared, derived from the smaller 1.0-liter OHC engine already seen in the first generation Familia coupé.
+Brand new overhead camshaft 1.3-litre TC engine also appeared, derived from the smaller 1.0-litre OHC engine already seen in the first generation Familia coupé.
 At the same time, the range received a light facelift including a chrome strip around the front grille.
 Unlike the pickup, the vans also used the "Familia Presto" name.
-Chassis codes are SPCV for the 1.0 L and STBV for the 1.3 L, with power outputs as for the sedan/coupé.
+Chassis codes are SPCV for the 1.0-litre and STBV for the 1.3-litre model, with power outputs as for the saloon/coupé.
 Standard and Deluxe versions were available, with the Deluxe also offering five-door bodywork.

 The Familia was exported as the "Mazda 1300", and replaced the previous generation 1200 model in most markets.
 In Finland, the Familia Presto was marketed as the "Mazda Marella."
-The sedan and coupé were updated in 1972 in Japan and in the autumn of 1973 for export market, but the pickup and wagon/van versions continued with little change.
+The saloon and coupé were updated in 1972 in Japan and in the autumn of 1973 for export market, but the pickup and wagon/van versions continued with little change.
 The vans and pickups actually soldiered on until 1978, by which time a wagon version of the succeeding FA4 Familia (323/GLC) had been introduced.
-The later pickup versions were also available in a long-wheelbase version, and still featured an 85 PS (SAE gross) version of the 1.3-liter TC engine, unaffected by the tighter Japanese emissions standards for passenger cars.
+The later pickup versions were also available in a long-wheelbase version, and still featured an 85 PS (SAE gross) version of the 1.3-litre TC engine, unaffected by the tighter Japanese emissions standards for passenger cars.

 The "1200" was offered in the United States in 1971 and again for the 1973 model year.
 US-market models had round sealed-beam headlamps mounted in pill-shaped bezels fitting the original openings.
 The 1971 version was the first piston-powered Familia sold in the United States and arrived in two- and four-door forms alongside its rotary Mazda R100 coupé counterpart.
 It was replaced by the somewhat larger 808 (Grand Familia) the next year.
 The 1200 model returned for 1973 as the base-model economy Mazda.
 The company then focused on performance for the next two years, dropping the economy car.
 After the gas crisis they returned to the economy sector with the Mizer in 1976, a rebadged 808/818.